 Ah, the traditional plank.

-We promise this hotel exercise list gets more exciting than this, but the plank is seriously underrated.
+I promise this hotel exercise list gets more exciting than this, but the plank is seriously underrated.

-And it’s really simple too.
+It’s great for the core and it’s really simple too.

 Ensure that you actually learn the proper form for this exercise.

 It might look simple, but it’s hard to get it right.
 That’s why some people claim not to feel any benefit from them — they’re almost certainly doing them wrong.

 Everything up from your buttocks to your shoulders should be in a straight line.

 Buttocks not too high and not too low.

 Abs braced (and hopefully burning after a short while).

 Once you master the basic version, do them with one leg raised in the air and alternate.